caseywatts/caseywatts.github.io/coaching.md

   </div>
 </div>

-<h2>Coaching Goals</h2>
+## Coaching Goals

-<p>Together, we create goals and track them.
+Together, we create goals and track them.
 We define these at beginning of the coaching relationship, and update them periodically.
 These help focus our efforts, making sure the coachee gets the most out of the engagement.
-Sometimes externally-set goals are a part of the process, but to be successful goals must be defined and agreed to by the coachee.</p>
+Sometimes externally-set goals are a part of the process, but to be successful goals must be defined and agreed to by the coachee.

-<p>Here are some example goals for different roles.</p>
+Here are some example goals for different roles.

 <div class="grid grid-cols-1 md:grid-cols-3 text-center">
   <div>
     <h3>Example Goals for a CTO</h3>